gobstones/gobstones-scripts/README.md

 ## How to configure the tool

+The tool provides several project types.
+When running locally in a project, the project type configuration and the package manager to be used is loaded from `package.json`, in the `config.gobstones-scripts` section.
+When creating a new project, this configuration is added by default.
+Be sure not to delete it on modifications to the `package.json` file.

-When running a command using _gobstones-scripts_ the tool loads all configuration from one of two locations.
+When running a command using _gobstones-scripts_ the tool loads all configuration for the different tooling from one of two locations.

 -   If a configuration file for a tool is present at the root of your project, that configuration is used.
 As an example, if you have a `rollup.config.js` file in the root of your project, then that file is used to load the Rollup configuration.
 -   If a configuration file for a tool is not present at the root of your project, then the default configuration file from gobstones-scripts is used.
 This configuration files are at `./node_modules/@gobstones/gobstones-scripts/config`, and they should not be modified by the end user.
 If you need changes over a default configuration, you should eject that configuration file to the root of your project.